Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

   and select two challenging Floor 3 quests (Commander #2, Subjugation).
 Processing his registration, she noted the " sensible pairing" and gave standard warnings, but her composure was very firm, and her ears gave a slight twitch – reflecting her renewed focus and assessment of him as potentially reckless but notably ambitious.
-* **Day 9 Mid-Afternoon (Guild Return #2 - Injured):** **Crucial Interaction.** Rose was walking through the Babel staging area and **directly witnessed** Hestia's public goodbye **kiss** to Isaiah at the Dungeon entrance before he descended.
+* **Day 9 Mid-Afternoon (Guild Return #2 - Injured):** Crucial Interaction.
+Rose was walking through the Babel staging area and directly witnessed Hestia's public goodbye kiss to Isaiah at the Dungeon entrance before he descended.
 She reacted with clear surprise (steps faltered, eyes widened, ears twitched), noting the affection and Isaiah's reaction before he turned away.
 This significantly deepened her intrigue, adding a romantic/personal layer to her fascination with the 'remarkable' Mr. November.
 * **Day 9 Mid-Afternoon (Guild Visit #3 - Post-Delve):** Isaiah arrived back at the Guild, clearly injured (limping, stained cloak).
 Rose was at her counter when he approached to report/exchange.
-She **immediately noticed his injured state** and his ichor-stained cloak.
+She immediately noticed his injured state and his ichor-stained cloak.
 Seeing the tangible evidence of a difficult delve combined with his clear injury *after* his ambitious quest registration earlier today and yesterday's surprising reports, she was further impressed and concerned.
 * **Day 9 Mid-Afternoon (Report & Exchange):** Isaiah reported his Day 9 quests (Commander #2, Subjugation) to Rose.
-She processed the proofs (Commander fangs #2, Subjugation confirmation) professionally but was **sincerely impressed** by his success, calling it "Remarkable...
+She processed the proofs (Commander fangs #2, Subjugation confirmation) professionally but was sincerely impressed by his success, calling it "Remarkable...
 To complete both of these... solo..." and noting his efficiency.
 Her gaze held clear respect.
 She then directed him to the exchange counter.
-* **Day 9 Mid-Afternoon (Final Encounter):** Upon leaving the Guild after finishing his business (report, exchange, treasury), Isaiah **bumped into Ais Wallenstein**.
-This was a brief, significant interaction that Rose did **not** witness directly, but might hear about later through Guild gossip.
+* **Day 9 Mid-Afternoon (Final Encounter):** Upon leaving the Guild after finishing his business (report, exchange, treasury), Isaiah bumped into Ais Wallenstein.
+This was a brief, significant interaction that Rose did not witness directly, but might hear about later through Guild gossip.

-**Rose's Perception of Isaiah (Updated - Harem Focus):**

-* **Developing Impression:** Isaiah has moved beyond just a "memorable newcomer" or "reckless anomaly" in her eyes.
-His repeated visits, his unique requests (Hestia location), his surprising success on difficult quests (F3 solo, Commander/Dragon yesterday, Commander/Subjugation today), his conspicuous return today (injured but successful), and his public display of affection with Hestia have made him a **highly noteworthy and consistently intriguing individual **.
-* **Heightened Curiosity & Fascination:** Rose's initial curiosity has deepened into **significant fascination and analytical intrigue**, fueled by the unexpected strength/recklessness, the mysterious bond with Hestia (highlighted by the public kiss she witnessed), and his general unconventional path.
-* **Admiration:** His capability in clearing difficult quests solo has earned her **professional (and likely personal) respect and admiration**.
-* **Awareness of Hestia Relationship:** She is explicitly aware of the depth and affectionate nature of the Hestia-Isaiah bond, having witnessed the kiss.
-This awareness colours her perception of him.
-* **Complex Feelings / Potential Romantic Interest:** Her feelings are primarily **fascination, curiosity, and admiration**.
-However, her consistent observation, her intrigue with his 'anomaly' status (exacerbated by his unexpected success and unique circumstances), and her awareness of his deep bond with Hestia (which adds layers to his intriguing nature) create fertile ground for potential romantic interest to develop.
-She sees him as a remarkable individual involved in a unique, perhaps destined, situation she feels compelled to understand.
-Her deliberate glance at his features yesterday after the report subtly hinted at a developing personal dimension to her interest.

-**Key Relationship State (As of Day 10 Evening):** Acquaintances through frequent Guild interactions.
-Rose views Isaiah as a **highly memorable, remarkably capable, unexpectedly reckless, and deeply intriguing Level 1 anomaly** with a notable bond to Goddess Hestia.
-Her professional politeness masks **significant underlying curiosity, fascination, and budding admiration**, laying the groundwork for potential romantic interest.
-Isaiah is aware of her curiosity and appreciated her help, but likely doesn't fully grasp the depth of her personal interest beyond professional concern mixed with curiosity.
+**Key Relationship State & Trajectory (Harem Context):** Rapidly solidifying role as "Devoted Analyst & Eager Submissive Pet."
+Her motivation is an **overt blend of analytical drive and intense sexual craving for submission** to Isaiah's authority.
+She will proactively create opportunities to serve him (intelligence, bureaucracy) while simultaneously and * *explicitly pursuing the pet/master dynamic**, using suggestive and deferential language/actions to invite and solidify his dominance over her.
+She offers vital support and a potent, specific kink dynamic central to the "hentai harem" concept.

 *(End of Recap: Rose)*